How to Repair Your Credit and Maintain a Healthy Score in Six Easy Steps

 What is Bad Credit?

+So, how to fix a credit score that needs some improvement?
 Knowing the approximate weight given to each component will help you identify the best way to build your credit and identify the areas where your score requires the most significant improvements.

 Here’s a rundown of the five major components that make up a consumer’s personal credit score according to FICO: